 NOTE: These are often found in meetings and public venues such as plays, concerts and places of worship.
 They can also be used at home with televisions and other products with auditory output.

-Assistive Technology (AT): equipment, product system, hardware, software or service that is used to increase, maintain or improve capabilities of individuals (from ISO/IEC Guide 71:2014 [i.35])
+Assistive Technology (AT): any item, piece of equipment, service or product system including software that is used to increase, maintain, substitute or improve functional capabilities of persons with disabilities or for, alleviation and compensation of impairments, activity limitations or participation restrictions

 NOTE 1: Assistive technology is an umbrella term that is broader than assistive products.